 A CD is a sample-dependent distribution function on the parameter space that can represent confidence intervals (or regions) of all levels for some parameter of interest.
 The CD approach summarizes the information available from the observed data in a distribution form.
-An emerging theme in the development of CD estimators is that any approach, regardless of whether it is Bayesian, fiducial, or frequentist, can potentially be unified under the concept of CDs as long as the method can be used to build confidence intervals (regions) of all levels (exactly or asymptotically).
+An emerging theme from the development of CD estimators is that any approach, regardless of whether it is Bayesian, fiducial, or frequentist, can potentially be unified under the concept of CDs as long as the method can be used to build confidence intervals (regions) of all levels, exactly or asymptotically.
 This union provides a platform to compare and also combine a variety of distribution estimators that may have been derived through various procedural methods.
 Furthermore, we have also demonstrated that each of the frequentist, fiducial, and Bayesian inferential frameworks share two important features: an ability to describe parameter uncertainty with a random version and a view that there is some fixed, unknown value as the target of interest.
 The random version of the parameter is associated with distribution estimators, namely, a posterior distribution, fiducial distribution or CD, across all inferential paradigms.
-The common theory critical to the success of each of these inferential frameworks aligns the variability of the random estimator (conditional upon the observed sample) with the model uncertainty about the fixed version of the parameter.
-These key similarities hint at the broad range of inference problems that may be solvable by simulating artificial Monte-Carlo samples that mimic the observed data.
+When the model is given, the common theory critical to the success of each of these inferential frameworks aligns the variability of the random estimator (conditional upon the observed sample) with the empirical uncertainty about the fixed version of the parameter.
+These key similarities hint at the broad range of inference problems that may be solvable by simulating Monte-Carlo samples that mimic the observed data.

-In addition to supporting inferential unity among different statistical paradigms, this CD-based perspective also promises many new methodological developments that can provide novel inferential solutions in cases where traditional solutions were previously impossible.
-This potential for new developments includes prediction approaches \citep[e.g.,][]{Shen2018,Vovk2019,Xie2021, Tian2021}, testing methods and simulation schemes \citep[e.g.,][]{Liu2020, Luo2020}, and ways of combining information from various inferential sources \citep[e.g.,][]{Xie2011,Hannig2012, Clagget2014,Liu2015a,Shen2020, Cunen2021, Cai2020}, among others.
+In addition to supporting inferential unity among different statistical paradigms, this CD-based perspective promises many new methodological developments that can provide novel inferential~solutions in cases where traditional solutions were previously impossible.
+This potential for new developments includes prediction \citep[e.g.,][]{Shen2018,Vovk2019,Xie2021, Tian2021}, testing methods and simulation schemes \citep[e.g.,][]{Liu2020, Luo2020}, and combining information from various inferential sources \citep[e.g.,][]{Xie2011,Hannig2012, Clagget2014,Liu2015a,Shen2020, Cunen2021, Cai2020}.